West Bromwich: Religion

 West Bromwich is a culturally diverse area with many places of worship for several different religions.

 At the time of writing (2023), The Church of England provides the most places of worship across the geographically wider West Bromwich Deanery (taking in West Bromwich, Hill Top, Stone Cross, Carter's Green, Holy Trinity, All Saints, St Andrew's, St Francis, Friar Park and others) which contains nine Anglican churches.
+The deanery of West Bromwich is under the Anglican Diocese of Lichfield.
 Other Christian denominations are present, including Roman Catholic, Seventh-day Adventist, Methodist, Baptist, Elim Pentecostal, Assemblies of God and other independent churches.
-The deanery of West Bromwich is under the Anglican Diocese of Lichfield.

-West Bromwich has four mosques.
-With two on Dartmouth Street, one serving the Bangladeshi sunni community and the other, the Pakistani sunni community.
-The reason for the separate mosques is due to historic differences in opinions between imams of the berelvi community (Pakistani) and other sunni denominations.
-The largest mosque in West Bromwich is the Madinatul Uloon Al-Islamiyah Madrasa on Moor street which accommodates all Muslim Sunni denominations and follows the Deobandi school of thought.
-The fourth mosque opened in 2016 and follows the Bangladeshi fultoli teachings.

-The Bangladeshi mosque on Dartmouth street (the Jami Masjid and Islamic Centre) is currently fundraising to rebuild a purpose-built mosque to accommodate more worshippers.
-Currently, they have obtained the land they require for this rebuild but are lacking crucial funding required for the ambitious multi-million pound rebuild.
-The Jami Masjid and Islamic Centre was the first mosque in the area, of Bangladeshi origin.
-Madinatul Uloom Al-Islamiyah, located at Moor street is based at an abandoned church and was converted into a functioning mosque in 2001.
-The mosque also functions as a madrasa, meaning that it offers taught classes and hosts Islamic events including an annual jalsa (Islamic gathering).
-It currently (and since 2003) offers Islamic evening classes to hundreds of children and has plans in the future to offer higher education to adults who desire to pursue Islamic studies at a higher level.
-The premises consists of two large prayer halls and an assortment of classrooms.
-This mosque is regularly attended by mostly people of Bangladeshi, Pakistani and Arab ethnicity (in order of proportions of worshippers from each ethnicity) – but what sets this mosque apart from others in West Bromwich, is that it is used regularly by people of many ethnicities, unlike other mosques in West Bromwich which are primarily used by people of one ethnicity.

 There are also a large number of Sikhs in the area.
 There are many Gurudwaras.
 Sikhs have settled in the area since 1950, when the first influx of immigrants came.
 The oldest Gurdwara in West Bromwich is the Gurdwara Guru Har Rai Sahib Ji on High Street.
-Other Gurdwara's include Guru Nanak Gurdwara on Edward Street and Gurdwara Sachkhand Ishar Darbar on Vicarage Road.
+Other Gurdwaras include Guru Nanak Gurdwara on Edward Street and Gurdwara Sachkhand Ishar Darbar on Vicarage Road.